GeorgeXenidis/web-programming-assignment/README.md

 and the Java application.
 3. Finally, to start the application, simply execute the runOnWindows.bat for Windows OS (a double click is enough) or the runOnLinux.sh for Linux OS.
+4. Your docker client app should be active on your computer.
+For example, Docker Desktop should be running by the time the "runOnWindows.bat" runs.
 4. The app's source code is under the "\web-programming-assignment\e16095-assignment" directory.
 5. When the app starts, it creates an admin user for convenience.
 This user has username: admin and password: admin
+6. Visit URL "http://localhost:8080/api/login" to start browsing the app.
+Since there is no other user than the admin, you have to login as admin
+(using the above credentials) and create new users, tickets (technical support requests) and announcements.
+7. You may logout at any time and navigate through allowed pages (based on user's role) via the "Main Page" button.

 #Note: Whenever the application starts anew, the DB's stored data inside the volume get erased, meaning that in the next run DB will be empty!!